 An addition supply-side instrument used by the EU is the "Just Transition Fund", which provides special funding for investment projects for regions particularly affected by transformation.
 A current example is the funding of a magnet factory in Estonia (construction incl. preliminary stages have recently begun) within the framework of the Just Transition Fund.
-The Lusatia region in Germany, which was particularly affected by the phase-out of coal production, would certainly be a prime example of a region that can present persuasive arguments for receiving corresponding investments.
+The Lusatia region, which was particularly affected by the phase-out of coal production, would certainly be a prime example of a region that can present persuasive arguments for receiving corresponding investments.

-In addition to CAPEX funding, OPEX funding (timelimited) may also be necessary.
+In addition to CAPEX funding, however, OPEX funding that is at least limited in time may also be necessary.
 This instrument should take into account all energy-intensive productions for priority value chains that have massive competitive disadvantages in terms of operating costs compared to competitors outside of Europe.
 This may be very relevant, for example, with regard to battery cell factories, plants for the production of permanent magnets and also certain parts of the value chain for photovoltaics and the production of green steel.
 One component of such an OPEX funding could be an industrial electricity price that is set for a limited time period, or limited to certain industries or processes.

-In principle, a financially supported policy to resettle industries as described above can help to strengthen value chains in Europe, and also contribute to a more efficient domestic production by giving impetus to economies of scale.
+In principle, a business location policy that is financially supported as outlined above can help strengthen value chains in Europe and also contribute to a more efficient domestic production by giving impetus to economies of scale.